 Detailed study of computational methods for efficient solution of selected fluids, structures, thermodynamics, and controls problems in aerospace and mechanical engineering.
 Besides basic numerical techniques, topics covered include gradient-based optimization and uncertainty quantification.
-Prerequisite: Comp Sci 1570 or 1970 or 1981; Math 3304.
+Prerequisite: Comp Sci 1570 or Comp Sci 1970 or Comp Sci 1971 or Comp Sci 1972; Math 3304.
 (Co-listed with Aero Eng 5830).

 MECH ENG 6000 Special Problems (IND 0.0-6.0)

 Problems or readings on specific subjects or projects in the department.
 Consent of the instructor required.

 This course is designed to give the department an opportunity to test a new course.
 Variable title.

 MECH ENG 6010 Seminar (LEC 0.0-1.0)